|

 -

-reloadable: If set to true, causes Tomcat to check for class changes in
+reloadable: If set to true, causes Tomcat to check for class

-the WEB-INF/classes/ and WEB-INF/lib directories.
-If
+changes in the WEB-INF/classes/ and WEB-INF/lib

-these classes have changed, the application owning these classes will
+directories.
+If these classes have changed, the application owning these classes will

 automatically be reloaded.
 This feature should only be used during development.
+This

-set to false when in a production environment.
+false when in a production environment.

 <!-- Define a non-SSL Coyote HTTP/1.1 Connector on port 8080 -->